erri120/lotus/README.md

 [Wintersun](https://www.nexusmods.com/skyrimspecialedition/mods/22506) was probably one of the greatest mods released last year.
 The mod adds religion and worship.
 [Wintersun SexLab Integartion](https://www.loverslab.com/files/file/10796-wintersun-sexlab-integration-se/) will provide a way for Wintersun deities to react to SexLab-related events.
 I recommend checking out both mods if you want some religion in Skyrim.

 Perk overhauls.
 Same with [Magic](#combat---magic), I normally always go [Ordinator](https://www.nexusmods.com/skyrimspecialedition/mods/1137) and nothing else.
-For this setup I used the new [Vokrii](https://www.nexusmods.com/skyrimspecialedition/mods/26176), also made by [EnaiSiaion](#enaisiaion).
+For this setup I used [Adamant](https://www.nexusmods.com/skyrimspecialedition/mods/30191).
 This perk mod is not as huge as Ordinator but allows one to add other perk overhauls on-top of it.
 [Smithing Perks Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/19246) and [Path of Sorcery](https://www.nexusmods.com/skyrimspecialedition/mods/6660) are the ones I added.

 Alchemy and Cooking is often left alone since no-one really uses those hidden op skills, but I have included the popular [CACO](https://www.nexusmods.com/skyrimspecialedition/mods/19924) if you want to dive into this complex crafting system.